Midwinter Revels

 35 /per household

-This year’s viewing period will last from Monday, December 25 at 12 PM ET through Sunday, January 7 at 11:59 PM ET.
-Bring the family together this Christmas or New Year’s Eve for a viewing party and welcome the magic of Midwinter Revels into your home!
+This year’s viewing period will last from Sunday, December 28 at 1 PM ET through Sunday, January 11 at 11:59 PM ET.
+Bring the family together this New Year’s Eve for a viewing party and welcome the magic of Midwinter Revels into your home!
+Watch as many times as you like during the viewing window.

 Learn more about accessing and using your virtual event pass